The KIT Motion-Language Dataset: Dataset

 By using the MMM representation for motion data, we provide a unified representation of human motion that abstracts from the concrete motion capture method.
 This relieves researchers from the hassle of having to support a wide variety of different file formats and differing marker sets.
 The MMM representation therefore makes it trivial for users of our dataset to update to new releases and benefit from more data in the future, even if a new data source was added.
 Additionally, researchers can use the freely available tools from the MMM framework to efficiently work with the motion data.

-Lastly, we believe that our dataset is the most thoroughly documented one.
+Finally, our dataset is the most thoroughly documented one.
 We provide an extensive discussion of our methods and the nature and representation of the included data in this work.
 From an engineering perspective, we also provide a comprehensive technical documentation of the dataset online, which helps users work with the data.